MrSunshyne/vue3-enterprise-boilerplate/README.md

 # Vue 3 Enterprise Boilerplate

-A boilerplate to get started with a Vue 3 project fast
+A boilerplate to get you started with a Vue 3 project fast.

 - ViteJS
 - Composition API